 The Monarch Butterfly Story

-As the weather in Mexico warms in the spring both the male and female Monarch’s begin their journey north.
-Their food source along the way is Milkweeds.
-After traveling for 4-5 weeks and approximately 1000 miles the female lays eggs on the underneath side of Milkweed leaves and shortly thereafter dies.
-Within a week tiny caterpillars emerge and begin to munch away on the Milkweed leaves and within a week grows to a full size beautiful green, white, yellow, and black caterpillar that leaves the Milkweed plants in search of a place to hide and form its chrysalis.
-It may suspend itself from other plants, rocks, trees, furniture, siding… After a day or so the caterpillar begins to hang like a J and shortly after begins the formation of the bright green Chrysalis cocoon with a gold ring at the top.
-It only takes a minute or less for the caterpillar to form its chrysalis and then 20-30 minutes met morphing itself inside the co coon to begin the development of the butterfly.
+As the weather in Mexico and Southern California warms in the spring both the male and female Monarch’s begin their journey north.
+Both the “Eastern” and “Western” Monarch’s travel north but neither cross the Rockies with the “Eastern” monarchs returning to Mexico in the fall and the “Western” Monarchs to Southern California.
+Their food source along the way is “Asclepius” Milkweeds.
+After traveling for 4-5 weeks, capable of flapping its wings continuously for up to 44 hours and gliding and soaring for as many as 1060 hours at altitudes up to 10,000ft., the female lays eggs on the underneath side of Milkweed leaves and shortly thereafter dies.
+In four to five days tiny caterpillars emerge and begin to munch away on the Milkweed leaves and in 10-14 days grow to a full size beautiful green, white, yellow, and black caterpillar that moves from the Milkweed plants in search of a safe place to hide and form its chrysalis.
+It may suspend itself from other plants, rocks, trees, furniture, shingles.… After a day or so the caterpillar begins to hang like a J and shortly after begins the formation of the bright green Chrysalis cocoon with a gold ring at the top.
+It only takes a minute or less for the caterpillar to form its chrysalis and then 20-30 minutes transforming itself into a butterfly inside the cocoon.

-Monarchs as well as other butterflies and bees will be attracted to any garden with pollinating flowers and shrubs like Joe Pye Weed, Zinnias, Hydrangeas, Cone flowers, Sunflowers…….
+Monarchs as well as other butterflies and bees will be attracted to any garden with pollinating and nectar producing flowers and shrubs like Joe Pye Weed, Zinnias, Hydrangeas, Cone flowers, Sunflowers, goldenrod…….

-Monarchs will remain in a single location and return to this area generations later if besides the pollinating flowers the garden has Common, Swamp, and Butterfly Milkweeds.
+Monarchs will remain in a single location and return to this area generations later if, besides the pollinating and nectar producing flowers and shrubs, the garden has Common, Swamp, and Butterfly Milkweeds.

-Most nurseries do not carry Common Milkweed because it is an aggressive weed and not as pretty as Swamp Milkweed and Butterfly Weed.
+Most nurseries do not carry Common Milkweed because it is an aggressive “rhizome” weed and not as pretty as Swamp and Butterfly Milkweed.

-If attempting to transplant Common Milkweed make sure to take a large root ball because while the root is shallow it travels laterally often more than a foot.
+If attempting to transplant Common Milkweed make sure to take a large root ball because while the root is shallow the “rhizome” travels laterally often more than a few feet.

-If you want to witness the magic of the Monarch life cycle watching as butterflies multiply in your garden add all 3 Milkweeds and other pollinating flowers.
+If you want to witness the magic of the Monarch life cycle watching as butterflies multiply in your garden add all 3 Milkweeds and other pollinating plants and flowers.